DerickLar/Rain-Simulation/README.md

 You may exit the program at any time with **ESC**<br />

 ## Requirements to Run
-Have Visual Sudio 2019 or higher<br />
+Have Visual Studio 2019 or higher<br />
 Have [openFrameworks](https://openframeworks.cc/download/) to generate the project<br />